kopako/HelloWorldJenkins/README.md

 Jenkins should approve this pull request.
-5 pull
+5 pull request